stonepros/stone/doc/stoneadm/services/monitoring.rst

 ---------------------------------

 The default behavior of ``cephadm`` is to deploy a basic monitoring stack.
-It is however possible that you have a Ceph cluster without a monitoring stack, and you would like to add a monitoring stack to it.
-(Here are some ways that you might have come to have a Ceph cluster without a monitoring stack: You might have passed the ``--skip-monitoring stack`` option to ``cephadm`` during the installation of the cluster, or you might have converted an existing cluster (which had no monitoring stack) to cephadm management.)
+It is however possible that you have a Stone cluster without a monitoring stack, and you would like to add a monitoring stack to it.
+(Here are some ways that you might have come to have a Stone cluster without a monitoring stack: You might have passed the ``--skip-monitoring stack`` option to ``cephadm`` during the installation of the cluster, or you might have converted an existing cluster (which had no monitoring stack) to cephadm management.)

-To set up monitoring on a Ceph cluster that has no monitoring, follow the steps below:
+To set up monitoring on a Stone cluster that has no monitoring, follow the steps below:

 #.
 Deploy a node-exporter service on every node of the cluster.
 The node-exporter provides host-level metrics like CPU and memory utilization: